pythonlover/First-Projects/README.md

 # First-Projects
 Anything I code, whether complicated, well written or not.
-Everything project is a work in progress.
+Every project is a work in progress.
 Python is what I know (for now), well unless you count TI-BASIC.